nicknisi/nicknisi.com/uses.md

 ## Browser extensions

 I use Safari as my daily driver.
-I just do my part to stave off the coming Chromium-acolypse.

 - [1Password](https://1password.com) password manager.
 Everything sacred to me is in here
 - [1Blocker](https://1blocker.com) content blocker (I use it on iOS, too)
 - [Dark Reader](https://darkreader.org) gives everything I want a dark mode
 - [Octotree](https://www.octotree.io) adds a file drawer to GitHub. it's so handy!

+I am also experimenting with [Arc](https://arc.net/) as a daily driver browser.

 ## Desktop apps